-As of December 31, 2024, the projected benefit obligation of the U.S. qualified pension plan was \$3,869 million, and the fair value of the plan assets was \$3,761 million.
-The projected benefit obligation of all pension plans other than the U.S. qualified pension plan was \$2,176 million, and the fair value of the plans' assets was \$2,674 million.
+n plan was \$2,176 million, and the fair value of the plans' assets was \$2,674 million.
 The Company sponsors various unfunded pension plans outside the United States as well as unfunded nonqualified pension plans covering certain U.S. employees.
 These U.S. nonqualified pension plans provide benefits that are not permitted to be funded through a qualified plan because of limits imposed by the Internal Revenue Code of 1986.
-The expected benefit payments for these unfunded pension plans will be approximately \$65 million for 2025.
+The expected benefit payments for these unfunded pension plans are not included in the table above.
+However, we anticipate benefit payments for these unfunded pension plans will be approximately \$65 million for 2025.
 Thereafter, the expected annual benefit payments will gradually decline.
 Refer to Note 14 of Notes to Consolidated Financial Statements.